CIRCULAR CLUSTERS IN CENTRAL AND EASTERN EUROPE: A CATALYST FOR STIMULATING SUSTAINABLE DEVELOPMENT

 Practical value.
 The results of the conducted research testify that the development of circular clusters in Central and Eastern Europe holds substantial potential for the region’s sustainable growth.
 Integrating these clusters into the pan-European network, supported by the EU, will promote the development of environmentally sustainable business models and improve economic resilience.
 Moreover, the results of the study could provide a basis for addressing infrastructure provision, regulatory barriers, and raising public awareness of the benefits of the circular economy, thus supporting the successful functioning of circular clusters.

-Key words: sustainable development, circular economy, circular clusters, European integration, infrastructure, industry, waste management.Keywords
+Key words: sustainable development, circular economy, circular clusters, European integration, infrastructure, industry, waste management.References

 Brundtland, G.H.
 (1987), Our Common Future: Report of the World Commission on Environment and Development, Oxford University Press, UK, 247 p.